Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 A brilliant globe of magical energy darts from your outstretched hand, unerringly striking a target within range.
 The globe deals 2d10 Force damage to its target, and half as much Force damage to each other creature within 1 *(1.5m)* of it.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, the spell creates one additional globe for each slot above 4.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the spell creates one additional globe for each slot above 4.
 - **Classes**: Artificer, Wizard
 *(Source: CS)*